CluelessBiker/project2-master-universe/README.md

 ### Features Left to Implement

 ## Testing
+- The default page image, along with the favicon were loading in the gitpod preview of the site, however would not load through the link generated in github.
+A friend suggested that the error lay with my file paths starting with a "/", and that my image name also contained a space.
+Once the space & the starting "/" were removed, the issue was resolved.
+Thank you [Mats](https://github.com/Pelikantapeten).

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.